hongwang01/RCDNet/README.md

 All PSNR and SSIM results are computed by using  this [Matlab code](https://github.com/hongwang01/RCDNet/tree/master/Performance_evaluation), based on Y channal.

 ## Acknowledgement
-Code borrws from [JORDER_E](https://github.com/flyywh/JORDER-E-Deep-Image-Deraining-TPAMI-2019-Journal) by [Wenhan Yang](https://github.com/flyywh).
+Code borrows from [JORDER_E](https://github.com/flyywh/JORDER-E-Deep-Image-Deraining-TPAMI-2019-Journal) by [Wenhan Yang](https://github.com/flyywh).
 Thanks for sharing !

 ## Friendly Tips
 1. If higher version is needed, I'm very glad to share with you the RCDNet code running on PyTorch>=1.0